timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 }
 ```

-We must configure application by adding the authentication handler.
+We must configure the application by adding the authentication handler.
 To create an authenticated request we must add the `Authorization` header to the request.

 ```cs